$ odo login -u developer -p developer

 Tag the image as

-builder to make it accesible for odo:
+builder to make it accessible for odo:

 $ oc annotate istag/openjdk18:latest tags=builder